imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="requestsenderid"></a>
 # **RequestSenderId**
-> ResourceLinkResponse RequestSenderId (RequestSenderIdInputObject requestSenderIdInputObject, bool? xIgnoreNullValues = null)
+> ResourceLinkResponse RequestSenderId (RequestSenderIdInputObject requestSenderIdInputObject)

 Request for a new Sender ID.